CiscoDevNet/terraform-provider-aci/README.md

 To compile the provider, run `make build`.
 This will build the provider with sanity checks present in scripts directory and put the provider binary in `$GOPATH/bin` directory.

-<strong>Important: </strong>To successfully use the provider you need to use the below configuration just before setting up the provider with your cisco aci credentials.
+<strong>Important: </strong>To successfully use the provider you need to have the below configuration in your Terraform plan.

 ```hcl
 terraform {